 The Governing Body has decided that this grant should be spent in the following ways:

-- Support of a 2 non-class based teachers to support Key Stage 1 & 2 learners with gaps in learning due to the pandemic.
+- Support of non-class based teachers to support Key Stage 1 & 2 learners with gaps in learning due to the pandemic.

 - Support of a Learning Support Assistant to work with individuals and small groups to raise attainment and progress in Reception and Key Stage 1.